Compliance with security procedures is required to ensure access to data is adequately safeguarded..

 SQL Server Farms:

 SQL Server Management access is given by the Database team only.
-As remote desktop is not enabled for SQL Server Farm, VMWare tools are required to access the console.
 Permissions are granted by Jack Alexander (Systems Administration team) at the request of the DBA administrator.
 There are only three active users at the current time.
 Explicit permissions will be applied to any new user.
 Various ports have been opened on individual servers to allow SQL Server Management access which is controlled by the Database team.

 Access to individual voicemail recording is controlled by password created by users.